NuoLinnn/Event-Driven-Image-Recognition-System/README.md

 ### Annotate Image
 The annotate image module records the number of individual searchable objects in an image.
 ### Embed Image
 The embed image module uses vectors and a connection to the vector database to save several sets of information about the image.
-The first
+There is a Redis listener that listens for a message that the image annotation has been completed, which must happen before the image can be embedded.
+Once that happens, the embedding can begin.
+There is also a function to send a Redis message to the image embedded channel once the image embedding is complete.

+For the actual image embedding implementation, the module sets up a manual embedding process that works on the test set of images.
+The primary vector set is the set of "latitude-longitude" coordinates that represent different pets in the database.
+In the data established so far, dogs are represented by coordinates located in the city of Boston, and cats are represented by coorindates in the city of New York.
+On this simplified version of the system, a new image could be uploaded and would be assigned city coordiantes based on the pet the image contains.
+If there are other pets in the system that are part of the same city, they would be assigned to show they are "close" to the newly uploaded image.

 ### Process Image
 The process image module confirms that the image was uploaded, annotated, and embedded and can therefore be considered fully processed.
 It will return a success message to the user once it recieves success messages for all of these modules for a given image id.
 ### Query Service